HTTP-218/Endpoint_Verification/README.md

 Even if an error appears, the Helper app usually installs successfully.
 If you run the script again, it will tell you that the app is already installed.
 Proceed with the remaining steps listed above.

 ### Unknown Errors
-If the script encounters any errors, check `C:\Windows\Temp\CAA-ComplianceFix.log` to see the exact cause.
+If the script encounters any unexpected errors, check `C:\Windows\Temp\CAA-ComplianceFix.log` to see the exact cause.

-## Attribution

-Icons provided by Flaticon

- - <a href="https://www.flaticon.com/free-icons/computer" title="computer icons">Computer icons created by Maxim Basinski Premium - Flaticon</a>

-- <a href="https://www.flaticon.com/free-icons/shield" title="shield icons">Shield icons created by Good Ware - Flaticon</a>

-- <a href="https://www.flaticon.com/free-icons/download" title="download icons">Download icons created by joalfa - Flaticon</a>

-- <a href="https://www.flaticon.com/free-icons/magnifying-glass" title="magnifying glass icons">Magnifying glass icons created by Freepik - Flaticon</a>

-- <a href="https://www.flaticon.com/free-icons/tick" title="tick icons">Tick icons created by edt.im - Flaticon</a>